twbs/bootstrap/docs/4.0/components/forms.md

 ### Form groups

 The `.form-group` class is the easiest way to add some structure to forms.
-Its only purpose is to provide `margin-bottom` around a label and control pairing.
-As a bonus, since it's a class you can use it with `<fieldset>`s, `<div>`s, or nearly any other element.
+It provides a flexible class that encourages proper grouping of labels, controls, optional help text, and form validation messaging.
+By default it only applies `margin-bottom`, but it picks up additional styles in `.form-inline` as needed.
+Use it with `<fieldset>`s, `<div>`s, or nearly any other element.

 {% example html %}
 <form>